Wednesday, September 11, 2019

 2) Did you really think I was worried?
 I was absurdly confident in my ability to open that door and enter the building.
 And was I supposed to be concerned that you would break your stupid shoulder or something while holding the door for me?
 Nothing about our encounter worried me until after, when I was screaming internally.

-3) Do you think you are Australian, Duckfart?
+3) Do you think you’re Australian, Duckfart?
 Because you are not.
-You had no criminal accent and Australian rugby players would probably beat you mercilessly simply for wearing that fitted blazer which your grandmother likely said you look 'darling' in.
+You had no criminal accent and Australian rugby players would probably beat you mercilessly simply for wearing that fitted blazer that your grandmother likely said you look 'darling' in.

 In case you are wondering why I am blathering about Australia, “No worries” is a phrase with roots to that lovely country.